angielsteele/visitliverpool3/README.md

 - Social Media links have been added, which open in a new tab.

-- Colours have been chosen so that they stand out.
-More information about this in the colours section of this document.
+- Colours have been chosen so that the website is easy to read.

 ### Business goals